 Level 1 represents Council’s preference for centralised stormwater treatment wetlands to meet water quality and quantity outcomes.
-In instances where this is not feasible or desirable, developers may propose an alternative solution.
-Levels 2 to 4 include distributed treatment stormwater treatment elements which can be designed to achieve the required treatment through a more distributed treatment train approach.
+Levels 2 to 4 include stormwater treatment elements which can be designed to achieve what is required treatment through a more distributed treatment train approach.

 Figure 5: Stormwater selection of treatment device based on development scenario